Delores M. “Dee” dePierro Named “2022 Woman of the Year” | Parsippany Focus

 On Saturday, August 6 the Morris County Women’s Republican Club held their “First Annual Woman of the Year” brunch in honor of Dee dePierro.

 Morris County Women Republican Club President Phyllis Florek welcomed the guest and introduced the speakers.
-Mayor James Barberio spoke and gave Dee a Proclamation from the Township of Parsippany-Troy Hills.
+Mayor James Barberio spoke and gave Dee a “Certificate of Recognition” from the Township of Parsippany-Troy Hills.

 Also speaking about Dee’s life and community involvement was her daughters, Jeanette dePierro-Blodgett and Theresa dePierro; Loretta Gragnani and BettyLou DeCroce.